leonardossaid/Churn-Predition-with-Scikit-Learn/README.md

 *   Deploy on Streamlit Cloud or AWS

-LicenseMIT License
+Author

-AuthorProject developed by Leonardo Said as part of machine learning and model deployment studies.
+Project developed by Leonardo Said as part of machine learning and model deployment studies.